 Click here to view the Football calendar of events

 Football is a popular sport among the deaf & hard of hearing population in Northern Ireland.
 There are opportunities to participate at youth, adult male and female level.
-This ranges from development coaching and fun five a side football to competing to win major national competitions.
+This ranges from development coaching and fun five a side football to participating in local mainstream football league and competing to win major national competitions.

 British Deaf Cup